Andrew Schulz: Television, film, and web series

 Schulz has hosted or appeared on numerous MTV and MTV2 shows, including Jobs That Don't Suck, Guy Code, Guy Court, Girl Code and The Hook Up.
 In 2015, he starred in the IFC series Benders.
 He also acted in Amazon's Sneaky Pete (2015, 2017), Hulu's There's Johnny!
 (2017), and HBO's Crashing (2018).
 Schulz appeared in the feature films The Female Brain (2017), Write When You Get Work (2018), No Safe Spaces (2019), and the remake of White Men Can't Jump (2023).
 His web series credits include writing and starring in Rise of the Radio Show and The Apartmentship.

 A four-part Netflix special, Schulz Saves America, premiered on December 17, 2020.
 The special was criticized for its Anti-Asian jokes blaming Asians for the COVID-19 pandemic.
 In May 2024, Schulz participated in Netflix's The Roast of Tom Brady.
+In March of 2025, Schulz dropped his first stand-up hour for Netflix, Life.

+In April 2026, it was announced that Schulz would star alongside Zarna Garg, P.J.
+Byrne, and Tan France in the romantic comedy Clashing Through The Snow, which will stream on Amazon Prime.

 Podcasts

-Schulz co-hosts two podcasts on Combat Jack's Loudspeakers Network.
-His best-known podcast is The Brilliant Idiots with fellow MTV2 personality Charlamagne tha God.
+Schulz co-hosts The Brilliant Idiots with fellow former MTV2 personality Charlamagne tha God, which launched in 2013.

-Akaash Singh (pictured) co-hosts Flagrant with Schulz.
+Akaash Singh (pictured) co-hosted Flagrant with Schulz.

-Schulz also hosts Flagrant (formerly Flagrant 2) with his best friends and fellow stand-up comedians, Akaash Singh and Mark Gagnon, and video editor AlexxMedia.
-Since starting the podcast, Singh created a Patreon where the hosts post an additional podcast a week.
+Schulz also hosts Flagrant (formerly Flagrant 2) with his best friends and fellow stand-up comedians, Akaash Singh and Mark Gagnon, and video editor AlexxMedia, which launched in 2017.

-In October 2024 Schulz hosted an episode with then presidential candidate Donald Trump.
+In October 2024 Schulz hosted an episode with then-presidential candidate Donald Trump.
 He later went on to defend his actions in the Triggernometry podcast, stating that Democrats were "not cool" and his vote being based on "who gets the most pussy".
 Regarding the controversial quote, Schulz later said "I shouldn’t have said it like that" in an interview with The New York Times.
 Since the 2024 election, Flagrant has featured a variety of politicians and political commentators, such as Bernie Sanders, Pete Buttigieg, and Ro Khanna.

 Schulz appeared on the Full Send Podcast in November 2022, however, due to "drama" and "awkwardness" with co-host Steiny, the podcast wasn't released until July 2023.